 Market-entry is unusually easy.
 The small city-state provides one of the world’s most business-friendly regulatory environments for local entrepreneurs.
 And with increasing purchase power, an ageing population, urbanisation and an overall demand for sustainable high-tech products, the demand for Swedish products and services has increased on a large scale.
 Add Singapore’s major investments in creating the world’s first Smart Nation, and this market has become almost tailor-made for Swedish companies.
 Not surprisingly, this has led to Singapore becoming one of Sweden’s largest trading partners in Asia Pacific.

 The talent pool in Singapore is highly qualified, international and competitive.
 And, since the country is a natural stepping-stone for companies wishing to scale up and expand their business in the greater region, testing in Singapore will provide a sense of how to grow your business further in the Asia-Pacific region.

 Risks and challenges

 The main risk is a result of the region’s success, namely finding and retaining talent.
 Competition is fierce and the cost situation high, which results in companies having to be patient and expect it to take some time before business take off.
 And, because transparency is a major factor in the business climate, the country can be perceived as complicated in terms of financial reporting and general compliance.
 These strict processes of course reflect Singapore’s zero tolerance for corruption and irregularities.
-Our Trade & Invest commissioner in Singapore, Emil Akander, has more insights on this that you’ll find in the interview below.
+Our Country manager in Singapore, Rickard Levin, has more insights on this that you’ll find in the interview below.

 How we can help